How to Transfer Photos Between Android Phone and Computer

 - For Android OS 4.2 or later, enter Setting-> Developer Options, (If you did not find the Developer Options, go to About Device, and tap "Build number" 7 times in rapid succession then back to the Setting page, and then you will find it.), turn on Developer Options->USB Debugging.

 When it's done, tick USB Debugging Opened and click Next shown on the interface below.

 Then you will see the detailed parameter of your Android phone such as model, system version, power and storage displayed in the popped up window like this.

 Step 2.
 Click the category Photo on top of the window and you will see the brief information on the left panel.
 Then click Phone Gallery to preview the photos stored on your Android phone.
 Tick what you want to transfer and hit Export to copy these photos to your computer.
-Besides, you can also drag some photos from your PC to your Android photo by clicking Import.
+Besides, you can also drag some photos from your PC to your Android photo by clicking Add.

 Congratulations!
 Now you have successfully managed to transfer photos between your Android cell phone and computer.
 It's not as difficult as you thought it would be, right?
 In addition to photos, other files like contacts, books, videos and apps can also be transferred freely within several clicks.
 So get this photo sync software to manage your Android phone systematically.